rtogni00/IS_Progetto/README.md

 # Software Engineering Project

-This repository tracks the development of an event management app for the Software Engineering course from the University of Trento.
+This repository tracks the development of an event management app for the Software Engineering course at the University of Trento.

 ## Documentation

 ### D1

+Project description, featuring:

+-   Project goal;
+-   Functional requirements;
+-   Non-functional requirements;
+-   Front-end design sketch.

 ### D2

 ### D3

+Implementation details.

 ### D4

+Final report.

 ## Database